James Joyce in Music (Adaptations, Interpretations and Inspirations)

 Polish translator and Waywords and Meansigns contributor Krzysztof Bartnicki publishes Da Capo al Finne.
 The text removes all characters from Finnegans Wake except for A B C D E F G H, thus turning the text into a musical score.
 (In German key notation, B is B flat and H is B natural.)
 Bartnicki’s Soundcloud page include excerpts of this score, which bear resemblance to Star Wars, Chopin, the Star Spangled Banner and more.
 Bartnicki has sent numerous letters to John Williams, seeking to determine who is the author of the Star Wars pieces — Joyce, Williams or Bartnicki?
 Sara Jewell has also written a blog post about Bartnicki’s work. (see 2014, 2016)

 Composer Victoria Bond premieres “Cyclops” scored for speakers, choir, violin, clarinet and piano, at Symphony Space as part of the opening event of the Cutting Edge Concerts New Music Festival in New York City.

-Wakean printmaker and artist Nicci Haynes creates sound piece “James Joyce reading from Finnegans Wake read by James Joyce, arranged for 20-note paper strip musical movement“.
+Wakean printmaker, artist and Waywords and Meansigns contributor Nicci Haynes creates sound piece “James Joyce reading from Finnegans Wake read by James Joyce, arranged for 20-note paper strip musical movement“.